Written and Directed by Anusha Srinivasan Iyer | Review by Triptayan Chatterjee

 And if you spread the love, it makes you happier still.

-This Cult Critic movie Award winner, “The World in My Dream” is actually named SAARE SAPNE APNE HAIN in Indian language.
+This Cult Critic movie Award winner, “The World in My Dream” is actually named SAPNE APNE APNE in Indian language.
 Regardless of its origin, the script of the film has successfully manifested a universal theme of kindness and compassion.

 The shots and images are calculated, based upon the content of the film.
 Not only the that but this budget minded, five-minute film also boasts excellent cinematography, which never takes away from its theme; but instead enhances our mood.